 Every night, I anoint my pulse points with a rollerball blend that supports restful sleep and deep relaxation.
 Therefore, I look for oils high in esters, monoterpene alcohols, and sesquiterpene alcohols that calm and soothe the nervous and endocrine systems and release muscular and nervous tension.
 This is a daily blend that allows me to drift off into sleep, so loving the aroma is a must!

 Helichrysum is one of my favorite scents, so I like using it every day.
-It also doubles as a wonderful skin and wound healer—a must-use oil for those with acne and eczema.
 Rose is the queen of luxurious essential oils and a true aromatic treat.
-Rose helps reduce inflammation and redness, while nicely prepping the skin for other products.
+Rose helps reduce inflammation and redness2, while nicely prepping the skin for other products.

-How-To: Add 15 drops helichrysum and 7 drops rose into combined ½-ounce rosehip-seed oil and ½ ounce argan oil.
+Add 6 drops helichrysum and 3 drops rose into combined ½-ounce rosehip-seed oil and ½ ounce argan oil.
 Use on face after cleansing.

 In a face serum, balm, or cream, try other essential oils heavy in monoterpene alcohols, like lavender and rose geranium; or sesquiterpene alcohols, like German chamomile, sandalwood, and patchouli; and ketones, like rosemary ct. verbenone and manuka.
 Additionally, based on your skin type, other carrier oils may be suitable.
 For acne or oily skin, try grapeseed or hemp oil, and for normal or combination skin, try using apricot kernel or jojoba.